You are here

 Section 2.
 Vice President of the Faculty Senate

 The Vice President of the Faculty Senate shall be a tenured member of the faculty at the time of nomination for the office.
 The President may delegate to the Vice President to formalize the Vice President’s role as Senate representative to the University Council and other duties as the President may prescribe.
 The Vice President shall preside at the meetings of the Senate in the absence of the President.
 The Vice President shall maintain financial records pertaining to the Faculty Senate.
+Although the regular session of the senate is from September to April, the Vice President of the Faculty Senate should be prepared to be available to assist the President of the Faculty Senate in addressing senate and faculty concerns over the summer and on breaks when deemed urgent.

 Section 3.
 Secretary of the Faculty Senate